 - Now that we have looked at our brand and identified the character archetype that we believe best represents our brand, it's time to assign a few personality words and tonality words to make that character ours.
 I like to choose about three personality descriptors and three tonality descriptors.
 Personality descriptors are shorthand words that work together to describe the character of the brand.
 Think of it like describing the personality of a friend or family member or a person you admire.

-Instead of going so far as to boil it down to one word, write a phrase or a sentence about what kind of person your business would be.
-Come up with three of them, three of those phrases or sentences.
-So "always loves to party" might be one.
-And then once you've done that, once you have about three of those that kind of surrounds the personality, see if you can boil each of those down to a word.
-So for example if one of my phrases were "The kind of person who always takes the high road "even when or especially when no one is looking."
-I might make the personality descriptor for that phrase noble.
+Instead of going so far as to boil it down into one word, write a phrase or a sentence about what kind of person your business would be.
+Come up with three of them, three of those phrases or sentences so always loves to party might be one and then, once you've done that, once you have about three of those that kind of surrounds the personality, see if you can boil each of those down to a word.
+So for example, if one of my phrases were the kind of person who always takes the high road even when or especially when no one is looking, I might make the personality descriptor for that phrase, noble.

-Or if the tonality phrase is "speaks to you "as a peer would speak to you, not as a teacher or mentor "would speak to you," I would put for a tonality descriptor either friendly or informal.
-What's useful about designating your brand's personality and tonality is that it can become a guide for you and for others who speak and write for your brand so that in all of your brand's touch points, whether it's copy or social media or direct mail, even just how the phone is answered and what your email signature includes, it can all speak as a single personality with a single voice.
+Or if the tonality phrase is speaks to you as a peer would speak to you, not as a teacher or mentor would speak to you, I would put for tonality descriptor either friendly or informal.
+What's useful about designating your brand's personality and tonality is that it can become a guide for you and for others who speak and write for your brand, so that, in all of your brand's touchpoints, whether it's copy or social media or direct mail, even just how the phone is answered and what your email signature includes, it can all speak as a single personality with a single voice.

 When a brand comes across in a consistent way, it feels more like a real person and that breeds liking and trust and credibility.
 It helps your audience to bond with you in the way that they bond with a person.